jerosanchezz/Re-Resolver/README.md

 # Contact Us

-If you have any questions or suggestions about Re-Resolver, do not hesitate to contact us.
+If you have any questions or suggestions about our app, do not hesitate to contact us.

 Email: faoding@gmail.com